boltdesignsystem/bolt/packages/components/bolt-image/TESTING.md

 - Lazyloaded images have the class `c-bolt-image__lazyload`.
 The class `is-lazyloaded` is added after the image is loaded.
 - Lazyloaded images have a `<noscript>` fallback that contains an image that loads normally.
-- JPG images get special treatment.
+- Lazyloaded JPG images get special treatment.
 They transition from a blurred low-resolution placeholder image to a sharp lazyloaded image.
-  - JPG images have the class `c-bolt-image__lazyload--blur`.
+  - Lazyloaded JPG images have the class `c-bolt-image__lazyload--blur`.
-- All lazyloaded images are loaded after the window onload event, including not-in-view images.
+- All lazyloaded images are loaded after the window `onload` event, including not-in-view images.
   - This setting is controlled by the `preloadAfterLoad` option in the `lazySizes` plugin.
 See [the docs](https://github.com/aFarkas/lazysizes#js-api---options).

 ---